tnipen/tnipen.github.io/_posts/2020-05-22-titanlib-gridpp.markdown

 Now we have defined all the required inputs and we can create a gridded analysis:
 {% highlight python %}
-output = gridpp.optimal_interpolation(bgrid, background, points, obs, variance_ratios, pbackground, structure, max_points)
+analysis = gridpp.optimal_interpolation(bgrid, background, points, obs, variance_ratios, pbackground, structure, max_points)
 {% endhighlight %}

 ## Plotting the result